damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5002/2020-10-25-RegressionAnalysis.md

 - On average, an additional year of education increases the wage by 13.6%, regardless present level of education.

-I By contrast, each year of experience is worth less than the preceding year.
+- By contrast, each year of experience is worth less than the preceding year.

-I Taking the partial derivative with respect to exper, we find
+- Taking the partial derivative with respect to exper, we find

 $$
   \frac{\Delta \widehat{lwage}}{\Delta exper}